CiaraAMolloy/HorrorGame/README.md

+Big fish little fish /n

-Hide from the fishman!
+Hide from the fishman/n
 Avoid the Sting rays!
 Collect the parts!

 Controls:
 [WASD] to move
+[Shift] to sprint
 [space] to jump
 [y] to yell